Unkerpaulie/school_report/notes.md

 [ ] work on transition sequence
 [ ] work on optimizing queries that are duplicated
-[ ] Write unit tests for the functionality as it is now
+[ ] Write unit tests for the functionality as it is now [ ] Set up a skool.com forum for teachers to discuss and request features and bug fixes [ ] Create demo video
+[ ] Enhance school landing page

 ### Documentation list